 - Sugar: Both granulated white sugar and brown sugar.

 - Flour: I used all-purpose flour.
-You can also use a gluten-free flour blend in these cookies.
-King Arthur's is a brand that I have had success with.
+You can also use a gluten-free flour baking blend in these cookies.
+King Arthur's is a brand that I have had good success with.

 - Pumpkin Pie Spice: I use a homemade blend.
 If you'd like the recipe — grab it HERE!
 Or see the recipe card notes for a quick substitution for pumpkin pie spice.